What Is a Good SSAT Upper Level Score? A Percentile Guide

 • The school’s admissions page — some schools publish average scores or general guidance

-• The Common Data Set — many schools publish this annually and it includes test score data for admitted students
+• The Common Data Set — many schools publish this annually, and it includes test score data for admitted students

 • Calling the admissions office directly — most admissions staff will give you a genuine answer if you ask what scores are typical for admitted students